Jakeler/ble-serial/README.md

 Now you should have 2 new scripts: `ble-scan` and the main `ble-serial`.

-Note: To be able to run scripts without using `sudo` or root, you must grant the `bluepy-helper` binary additional [capabilities/permissions](https://github.com/IanHarvey/bluepy/issues/313#issuecomment-428324639).
+Note: To be able to do device scans without using `sudo` or root, you must grant the `bluepy-helper` binary additional [capabilities/permissions](https://github.com/IanHarvey/bluepy/issues/313#issuecomment-428324639).
 Follow the steps outlined below:

 Find bluepy-helper (typically ~/.local/lib/python3.6/site-packages/bluepy/bluepy-helper).
 Give it permissions so you don't have to run scripts with sudo:
 ```sh
 sudo setcap 'cap_net_raw,cap_net_admin+eip' bluepy-helper`
 ```

 ### Finding devices
-First make sure the bluetooth adapter is enabled, for example with `bluetoothctl power on`, then the scan function can be used (note: root is required for this step):
+First make sure the bluetooth adapter is enabled, for example with `bluetoothctl power on`, then the scan function can be used (note: root is required for this step, if you have not added the capabilities above):
 ```
 # ble-scan
 ```